Coveros/hol-copilot-lab/Instructions/Labs/Lab-5-Agentic-Coding.md

 1. With the Pull Request finished by Copilot, we are going to return to the __Conversation__ tab in the Pull Request and click the cogwheel in the "Reviewers" section of the metadata
 2. Now, choose Copilot as your reviewer and scroll to the bottom of your Pull Request conversation.

-## Task 3: Ask Copilot to generate a summary of a Pull Request
+## Task 3: Ask GitHub Copilot to generate a summary of a Pull Request

 As great as it is to have GitHub Copilot work through a new feature request or bug report, it can be also very helpful to utilize the tool to bring us up to speed on a Pull Request already in the works.